Is SEO a Good Career in 2022? Here’s What You Need to Know

 Common SEO tasks

-• Technical SEO – Have an analytical mindset?
-Technical SEO includes things like setting up proper site infrastructures and digging deep into websites to discover opportunities.
+- Technical SEO – Have an analytical mindset?
+Technical SEO includes things like setting up proper site infrastructure, making sure it’s secure, and digging deep into websites to discover opportunities.

 When searching for an SEO role, no 2 jobs are created equal.
 It is important to determine what your specific job entails.